Citrus Varieties

-Hyatt grows several varieties of Florida Oranges, each with their own special personality and characteristics!
+Florida is famous for our citrus-friendly weather and soil conditions resulting in a wide variety of...well...varieties of citrus, each with their own special personality and characteristics.
 Some are available for the entire citrus season but others are available as few as three weeks out of the year.
 Below we've highlighted the differences and benefits to each special variety...

 Navels